7 Reasons Workplace Health Promotion Programs Work (Here’s the Proof)

 The ones that are well-organized and follow effective behavior change models show the best results.
 Here are the results of a recently published evaluation.
 The 1,800 employees at this worksite reported their health behaviors at baseline, one year, and two years after the program began.

 Just about anybody can have healthy behaviors for a few days or weeks.
 The key is to maintain healthy behaviors for years.
 As soon as you stop having healthy behaviors you stop getting the benefits.

-I like studies that go out for two years because the results are pretty conclusive by that time.
+When studies go out for two years, the results tend to be more conclusive.
 If you can get your employees to participate in a good heath promotion program, chances are they will adopt and maintain healthy behaviors for years to come.

 Most studies show that employees have better health behaviors.
 They eat healthier foods, eat smaller portions, exercise more often, smoke less, don’t drink in excess, wear seat belts more often, and they’re pretty good at controlling their stress.
 Workplace health promotion programs can also help alleviate depression and the symptoms of depression as well as improve life satisfaction.